-Speaking about natural data (photo), it is worth remembering that photogenicity is a symbiosis of innate merits and demerits.
-There are no ugly people, there are only those who do not know themselves.
+Regarding natural data (photo), it is worth remembering that photogenicity is a symbiosis of intrinsic merits and demerits.
+There are no ugly people; there are only those who do not know themselves.

 Photogenicity and Photographer Skills

 Will the photographer remember being photogenic in such a situation?
 Maybe.
-Whether he refuses to work or not is a special case.
+Whether he refuses to work or not is a particular case.

-Evaluating the photographer's skills in the matter of photogenicity, the ability to place accents should be a mandatory clarification.
-Distract from the “bad” and show the “good”.
+Evaluating the photographer’s skills in photogenicity, the ability to place accents should be a mandatory clarification.
+Distract from the “bad” and show the “good.”
 The skill of the photographer lies in the ability to correct, not remove.
 Show, not bring to the front.

 Photogenicity and Dialogue

-Another component of photogenicity is the ability to present oneself in the frame, a certain artistry.
+Another component of photogenicity is the ability to present oneself in the frame, certain artistry.

-Falling into the field of view of the camera, some "pull" smiles, others convulsively recall poses and views (seen on the covers or on the Internet), while others strain all the muscles responsible for facial expressions or fall into a stupor.
+Falling into the focus of the camera, some “pull” smiles, others convulsively recall poses and pictures (seen on the covers or the Internet).
+In contrast, others strain all the muscles responsible for facial expressions or fall into a stupor.